eduairet/fontfactory/README.md

 Run `npm run deploy` to deploye your contract to the live NEAR TestNet with a temporary dev account.
 Permanent deployment:

+1. Use near-cli
+    -   Globally `npm install --g near-cli`
+    -   Or inside the project
-1. Use near-cli globally `npm install --g near-cli` or inside the project, check which version is installed `near --version` (or `npx near --version`)
+        -   Check which version is installed `near --version` (or `npx near --version`)
 2. Create an account for the contract: `near-blank-project.your-name.testnet`

     -   `near login`